How to Fly With Your Music Festival Gear

 Double check your items to avoid being charged extra fees- measure the length, width, and weight of your packages to ensure that they do not exceed that allowed by the airline.
 When locking your items, a TSA approved lock will allow you to lock your luggage but they can still be opened by TSA agents.

 It is also a good idea to note that you have bulky items when buying your ticket, so you don’t get hit with extra fees.
-If flying with an untraditional item like a surfboard, instrument, or large box, it is important to arrive early to ensure that it fits the measurement requirements and is properly labeled.
+If flying with an untraditional item like a surfboard, instrument, or bike, it is important to arrive early to ensure that it fits the measurement requirements and is properly labeled.
 If traveling with friends, you can trade off on who will be bringing what to ensure that no one is over the weight limit.
 If traveling solo, renting or borrowing items such as a tent or cooler can lighten your load and make things much easier.

 Consider investing in good gear that works for your lifestyle.
 If you are going to be taking your tent backpacking or flying often, you may want to get a smaller, lightweight tent that can fit in your backpack.
 If you will mainly be taking it to festivals, a larger tent in which you can stand up and get changed might be worth it.
 You can check your large tent in a box, ideally the one it came in.
 While this is not necessary, it is good protection to help ensure that the flight process does not scrape up your tent or bend your stakes.